Friday, 13 March 2015

 We did not find a Hamiltonian formulation of eq.
 (1).
 Nevertheless, we hope that OP would still find the following considerations for interesting.

-with coupling constant $K$, via a complex order parameter
+with coupling constant K, via a complex order parameter

-which can be taken to be constant for $N$ large for statistical reasons.
+which can be taken to be constant for N large for statistical reasons.

 Consider from now on the version of the Kuramoto model that is described by eq.
 (2) but without eq.
-(3), so the complex order parameter $\Phi$ is treated as just a free external complex parameter.
+(3), so the complex order parameter Φ is treated as just a free external complex parameter.

 We now introduce complex fields with polar decomposition